Skip to content

 The 4 Best Restaurant POS Systems

-There are a lot of POS systems out there.
-But it can be really difficult to find which systems work best for your restaurant, and what is going to integrate with QuickBooks well.
+There are many POS systems out there, but it can be difficult to find which ones work best for your restaurant and which integrate with QuickBooks well.

 And as a restaurant owner, it's one of the most important decisions you can make.

-And now we even have started seeing contactless ordering with some of the systems.
-So, the order can get pretty large when it comes to building something that is seamless, and reports to your bookkeeping software in a way that can be understood.
+We have even started seeing contactless ordering with some of the systems.
+So, the order can get pretty large when it comes to building something seamless that reports to your bookkeeping software in a way that can be understood.

-A simple 5-step guide to restaurant bookkeeping can help you understand exactly what you should expect from building out your complete system, but for now, we're going to focus on just the POS system.
+A simple 5-step guide to restaurant bookkeeping can help you understand exactly what to expect when building out your complete system, but for now, we'll focus on just the POS system.

 What to think about when choosing the best restaurant POS system

-You'll have a lot of things to think about when selecting a POS system for your restaurant, but the most important is whether it's going to make your life easier or harder when it comes to managing your business.
+You'll have a lot of things to think about when selecting a POS system for your restaurant, but the most important is whether it will make your life easier or harder when it comes to managing your business.
 The last thing you need is one more thing to do, right?

-In order to assure you and your team's success, you'll also have to pay attention to what the hardware requirements are for the system you need to build.
-These are things like cash drawers, tablets, monitors, or card readers.
+To ensure your and your team's success, you'll also have to pay attention to the system's hardware requirements.
+These include cash drawers, tablets, monitors, and card readers.

 1) Inventory and Product Management

-Good inventory management software is hard to come by.
-And putting together a winning system in the inventory department is a completely separate difficulty on its own.
+Good inventory management software is hard to come by, and putting together a winning system in the inventory department is a completely separate difficulty.

-The inventory system in QB does not do an amazing job of being flexible for the many different items you're going to have to track, as well as monitoring food costs.
+The inventory system in QuickBooks Online does not do an amazing job of being flexible for the many different items you'll have to track and for monitoring food costs.

 2) Payment Processing.

-You may even be considering giving your wait staff a way to take orders at the table directly using tablets.
-If you haven't thought of that already, there's another idea.
+You may even consider giving your wait staff a way to take orders at the table directly using tablets.
+If you haven't thought of that already, here's another idea.

-Before making the ultimate decision in your POS system, make sure that the cards you're able to accept are payment methods allowable from the POS system.
+Before making the ultimate decision in your POS system, make sure that the cards you're able to accept are payment methods that are allowable in the system.

 3) Seamlessly Reports to your Bookkeeping Software

-When you're living on as tight margins as you already are, you cannot afford to miss any expenses, loss, or other items that can make your margins look different than they actually are.
+When you're living on tight margins, you cannot afford to overlook expenses, losses, or other items that can make your margins look different than they actually are.

 4 Amazing Restaurant POS Systems

-We've spent a lot of time working in the restaurant industry, and we've found several that we'd like to consider as the best POS systems for restaurants.
+We've spent a lot of time working in the restaurant industry and have found several that we'd like to consider the best restaurant POS systems.

-Our top picks address the 3 additional points made above that aren't necessarily handled well with other POS systems for restaurants.
+Our top picks address the 3 additional points made above that aren't necessarily handled well by other restaurant POS systems.

-Not only that, but they all seamlessly integrate with QuickBooks Online!
+Not only that, but they all integrate with QuickBooks Online!
 Here they are:

 1. Toast POS